wojnet/wojnet/README.md

 ### 👋 Hi
-My name's pośrudas, and I'm web developer and programmer from Poland.
+My name's pośrudas, and I'm the sussiest person in the world and i live in suserville in Italy.
-**↓ Check out my fart gallery↓**
+**↓ Check out my fart gallery ↓**

 ---